 What’s Amazing at Raymond Vineyards

 What about the wines, you might be thinking by now.
 Is this place all style and no substance?
-It would be difficult to find a Napa winery that's making bad wines, so I evaluate first for visitor experience.
-Having said that, I've visited scores of wineries and Raymond one of the few Napa wineries where I enjoyed every single wine they poured.
+It would be difficult to find a Napa winery that's making bad wines, so we evaluate first for visitor experience.
+Having said that, we've visited scores of wineries and Raymond one of the few Napa wineries where we enjoyed every single wine they poured.

 Raymond is also a fully biodynamic winery, a style of agriculture that respects and works with nature.
 On their grounds, you can learn more about how it works.
 The Theater of Nature is the largest biodynamic farming exhibit in the Napa Valley.

-If you love Cabernet Sauvignon wines, Raymond makes the best that I have ever tasted.
+- If you love Cabernet Sauvignon wines, Raymond makes the best that we have ever tasted.

-You want to get more into wine making, try the Winemaker for a Day program.
-You'll go to the lab, learn more about how to taste wine and explore the components of a blended red wine.
+- You want to get more into winemaking, try the Winemaker for a Day program.
+You'll go to the lab, learn more about how to taste wine and explore the components of blended red wine.
 You get a chance to build your personal blend.
 You supply a label image, print it up for you along with your own personal "recipe" and you go home with a bottle of it.

 Raymond produces a wide variety of red and white wines, with an emphasis on Cabernet Sauvignon and Merlot.